-Chaired by: Simone Borghesi, University of Siena
+Chaired by: Simone Borghesi, Director FSR Climate

 The Florence School of Regulation Climate (FSR Climate) is pleased to announce its Annual Conference on the Economic Assessment of European Climate Policies to take place at the European University institute in Florence on 30 November- 1 December 2017.

-Each of the first three sessions will feature an invited speaker:
+Each session will feature an invited speaker:

 Energy efficiency: Andreas Löschel (University of Münster and Centre of Applied Economic Research Münster, Germany)